 I enjoy wrapping up my day with the prosaic but life-affirming task of keeping green things alive in my office.
 It has nothing to do with my work — except that it makes my working area more beautiful.

 One recent addition to my shutdown ritual is that I now say a phrase to myself to mark the end of the day.
 Cal Newport suggests saying “schedule shutdown, complete,” but I find that comment to be too cold and mechanical for my tastes.
 It makes me think of something HAL, the robot from 2001: A Space Odyssey might say.
 Instead, I tell myself, “no more work today!”

 This phrase is not only a good reminder to me that I shouldn’t have to worry about work after dinner — it also helps me stop checking my email via my phone during the evening.

 Having your own shutdown ritual is a terrific way to end work and will allow you to feel more relaxed and refreshed the next day.

-Have you ever used a shutdown ritual?
-What has worked best for you?
+Do you have a shutdown ritual?
+How does it work?
 We can all learn from each other so, please, share your thoughts with my readers and me in the “comments” section, below.
-And congratulations to Jan Maroscher, the winner of this month’s book prize, Pitch Anything by Oren Klaff for a May 14/19 comment on my blog.
-Anyone who comments on today’s post (or any others) by June 30/19 will be put in a draw for a copy of The Life You Can Save, by Peter Singer.
+And congratulations to Michael Jordan, the winner of this month’s book prize, for a Dec.
+9/22 comment on my blog.
+(Please send me your email address, Michael!)
+Anyone who comments on today’s post (or any others) by Jan.
+31/23 will be put in a draw for a digital copy of my first book, 8 1/2 Steps to Writing Faster, Better.
 To leave your own comment, please, scroll down to the section, directly underneath the “related posts” links, below.
 Note that you don’t have to join the commenting software to post.
 See here to learn how to post as a guest.
+It’s easy!